fabio-garavini/hassio-addons/prometheus/DOCS.md

 ## Setup

-1. Start and stop the addon to generate the `addon_local` folder
+1. Start and stop the addon to generate the `addon_configs` folder
-2. Then create a `prometheus.yml` file inside your *addon_local* prometheus folder
+2. Then create a `prometheus.yml` file inside your *addon_configs* prometheus folder
 3. Write inside your config

 ## Config